Gail Tremblay: Visual art

-Tremblay combines traditional techniques and materials with contemporary artistic expression, such as her woven pieces and baskets, created from experimental materials such as exposed film.
-Her poetry and art is inspired by her cultural heritage, sometimes drawing on traditional Native American motifs.
+Tremblay described her work as combining historical Native American techniques and materials with mainstream artistic expression.
+Her poetry and art were inspired by the cultures of Indigenous peoples of the Northeastern Woodlands.

-Her aunts taught her basketry techniques and forms which she reinterpreted through the use of film stock and film leader as materials.
-Tremblay's art draws from Native American history, Indigenous cosmologies, literature, Western movies, and other pop culture references.
-For example, she created a basket using red and white film leader entitled, And Then There's the Business of Fancydancing, inspired by Sherman Alexie's film, The Business of Fancydancing (2002), where the main character, a Spokane man, has a love relationship with a white man.
-As she said, "I chose to use Porcupine Stitch because there are so many difficult and prickly relationships between characters in this film.”
-Tremblay's woven basket work with film also includes When will the Red Leader Overshadow Images of the 19th Century Noble Savage in Hollywood Films that Some Think are Sympathetic to American Indians (2018), a basket woven using 35mm film from the movie Windwalker (1981), which was acquired by the Smithsonian American Art Museum in 2021.
+Tremblay says she learned basketry from her aunts, but "update[d] them for a contemporary audience" through the use of modern materials such as film stock and film leader.
+Tremblay's art draws from Native American history, Indigenous cosmologies, along with literature, Western movies, and other pop culture references.
+She created a basket using red and white film leader entitled, And Then There's the Business of Fancydancing, inspired by Sherman Alexie's film, The Business of Fancydancing (2002), in which the main character, a Spokane man, is lovers with a white man.
+Tremblay describes the work, saying, "I chose to use Porcupine Stitch because there are so many difficult and prickly relationships between characters in this film.”
+The film influence on her baskets also includes When will the Red Leader Overshadow Images of the 19th Century Noble Savage in Hollywood Films that Some Think are Sympathetic to American Indians (2018), a basket woven using 35mm movie film from the movie Windwalker (1981), which was acquired by the Smithsonian American Art Museum in 2021.

-Artweek reviewer Marcia Morse writes, “Gail Tremblay addresses the troubled history of her own indigenous heritage in And Then There is The Hollywood Indian Princess (2002).
-Using the Fancy Stitches of Iroquois basketry, Tremblay–instead of the traditional ash splint and sweet grass–has used recycled 16 mm leader and film on sexually transmitted diseases, elegantly subverting multiple stereotypes.”
+Artweek reviewer Marcia Morse writes, “And Then There is The Hollywood Indian Princess (2002).
+Using the Northeastern Woodlands fancy-stick basket weaving, Tremblay wove with, not brown ash and sweetgrass used by Northeastern tribes, but recycled 16 mm leader and film on sexually transmitted diseases, elegantly subverting multiple stereotypes.”

 Exhibitions

-Tremblay has staged many solo exhibitions and participated in numerous group shows.
-Her notable solo shows include Gail Tremblay: Fiber, Metal, Wood (1988), Museum of the Plains Indian, Browning, Montana; The Empty Fish Trap Installation (2004), Evergreen State College Gallery, Olympia, Washington; Gail Tremblay: Twenty Years of Making (2002), Daybreak Star Cultural Center, Seattle; Reframing Images, Conceptualizing Indigenous Art (2013), Froelick Gallery, Portland, Oregon; and Art of Gail Tremblay (2017), Eastern Washington University Downtown Gallery, Cheney, Washington.
+Tremblay'sy solo exhibitions and group shows include Gail Tremblay: Fiber, Metal, Wood (1988), Museum of the Plains Indian, Browning, Montana; The Empty Fish Trap Installation (2004), Evergreen State College Gallery, Olympia, Washington; Gail Tremblay: Twenty Years of Making (2002), Daybreak Star Cultural Center, Seattle; Reframing Images, Conceptualizing Indigenous Art (2013), Froelick Gallery, Portland, Oregon;and Art of Gail Tremblay (2017), Eastern Washington University Downtown Gallery, Cheney, Washington.